jasaw/bbPiCam/README.md

 git submodule update
 ```

-This is going to take a while, so go do other things and come back later...
+This is going to take a while, so go do other things and come back later ...

 Now apply patches.